-Society faces tough challenges such as global inequality or climate crises, and the research community is also called to collaborate and take actions to overcome them.
-The social responsibility of research is thus at the forefront of this discussion with R&I institutions bringing societal impact as the core goal of its action in 4 areas: research, teaching, outreach and operational level.
+Society faces tough challenges such as global inequality and climate crisis, and the research community is especially called upon to collaborate and take action to overcome these global challenges.
+The social responsibility of research is thus paramount, with R&I institutions regarding societal impact as the core goal of their action in 4 areas: research, teaching, outreach and operational level.

-Adopted in 2015 as part of the 2030 agenda for sustainable development, the United Nations defined 17 Sustainable Development Goals (SDGs) and associated 169 targets identify the areas
+Adopted in 2015 as part of the 2030 agenda for sustainable development, the United Nations defined 17 Sustainable Development Goals (SDGs) and 169 associated targets to identify areas considered of critical importance for humanity to achieve three very ambitious goals: end poverty, protect the planet and ensure that all people enjoy peace and prosperity by 2030.